gperdrizet/hill_climber/PARALLEL_REPLICA_EXCHANGE.md

 - **Automatic worker management**: Worker pool is created and managed automatically
 - **Flexible configuration**: Choose number of workers or fall back to sequential mode
 - **Seamless integration**: Same API as sequential mode with one additional parameter
-- **Checkpoint compatibility**: Parallel and sequential modes share the same checkpoint format
+- **Unified checkpoints**: Parallel and sequential modes use the same checkpoint format

 ## Usage